01 Swimming with the Invertebrates

 Chandra dove down into the ocean.
 Initially all that she could see was a bloom of moon jellies, which after a moment parted to reveal a tube-like creature that glowed with a faint, phosphorescent light.
 At first she thought that the creature was a typical scyphozoan, perhaps 2 or 3 metres long.
 The giant jellyfish floated in the perspectiveless sea toward her.
 Her scanner identified it as Scyphozoan Giganticus, one of the newest and largest inhabitants of the North Atlantic.
 The creature was shaped like a 30 meter wide diaphanous bell, its tubular body not unlike that of a squid.
 The cilia which lined its perimeter glowed red, yellow and blue neon.
 She could see through its translucent body, save for where there were thick, pulsing objects that looked like organs.
 There was a dark cloud in the middle of the creature, probably a meal of krill or zooplankton.

 The jellyfish flailed pathetically.
 It was surrounded by a halo of detritus including the skeletons of running shoes, plastic toys and fish.
 As she swam closer, with the intention of freeing it, she noticed that it had been trapped in an ancient drift net.
 She proceeded carefully.
 Even though she was protected by a suit that would allow her to walk safely on Jupiter, she knew that the giant invertebrate could nevertheless kill her if she got ensnared in its tentacles.
 After much careful effort, she cut the jellyfish free.
-It disappeared in the blink of an eye.
+It quickly inspected her with a tentacle and then slipped into the ocean depths.

-Chandra returned to the surface of the Bay and again inspected the positions of the sun and the moon.
-They were almost aligned.
-The ocean started to tremble; she could feel its energy in her soul.
-“This is the point where natural biology intersects with religion”, she thought.
-Though mankind had fled from its wounded home planet centuries ago, every culture from the Earth Diaspora had moon and sun and water cults.
+Though mankind had fled from its wounded home planet centuries ago, every culture from the Earth Diaspora had moon, sun and water cults.
 You could find vestiges of these cults on planets without moons, in deep space orbitals with no oceans and on mining colonies with cold, distant suns.
 The myths remained strong because their roots were so miraculous.

 Worse than his inappropriate gifts, were the ones that had conditions attached to them.
 Her uncle was rich, so his demands were always for abstract things that he could not directly purchase, like impositions on her time and reputation.
-She would accede to his inoffensive requests., which for the most part involved little more than wasted time and attention.
+She would accede to his inoffensive requests., which for the most part involved little more than time wasted at galas.
 She did so without complaint, because of her gratitude for his assistance with her education.

 “Mining on Earth!”
 Chandra thought.
 She was so amazed that it took her a moment to comprehend the entreaty of the house attendant which had followed her: “Madame, it is far too dangerous to be out here right now.”
 The machine’s statement was punctuated by a strong gust of wind.